StanfordVL/iGibsonChallenge2021/README.md

 We provide 8 scenes reconstructed from real world apartments in total for training in iGibson.
 All objects in the scenes are assigned realistic weight and fully interactable.
 For interactive navigation, we also provide 20 additional small objects (e.g. shoes and toys) from the Google Scanned Objects dataset.
 For fairness, please only use these scenes and objects for training.

-For evaluation, we will use 5 unseen scenes and 10 unseen small objects (they will share the same object categories as the 20 training small objects, but they will be different object instances).
+For evaluation, we have 2 unseen scenes in our **dev** split and 5 unseen scenes in our **test** split.
+We also use 10 unseen small objects (they will share the same object categories as the 20 training small objects, but they will be different object instances).

 Visualizations for the 8 training scenes.